 Music has always been a big part of Canada Day in Bath from the marching bands to the concerts in the Park after the Parade.
 There is no Park performance or Parade this year so we are going virtual!

-On July 1st a virtual concert will be available on Youtube so you watch when it suits you.
 It will feature a marvelous introduction by Ted Custance, hometown favourites Bon Evans and the Monarchs.

 On another note:

 This song was recently composed by Ellis Craig, an 83-year-old resident of a retirement home in Perth, Ontario.
 Even though he had never before written a song he decided to write one when he discovered that Canada has not really had a singalong patriotic song for public events since Bobby Gimby’s “Ca-na-da!” in our 1967 centennial year.
 He believes that at this point in our history Canada needs a song capable of inspiring a modern Canada Day crowd to sing along with the chorus, wave small Canadian flags and openly celebrate being Canadian.
 Australia Day has “I Am Australian!” – Canada Day should have “We Are Canadian!”

 According to the composer, the reactions of those who have been exposed to the lyrics or the video to date have been “over the top”, including a “pretty darn good!” from Anne Murray.
 The song seems to awaken a latent patriotism that we all possess but were reluctant to express until now, with the exception of the patriotic fervor recently generated by the success of the Toronto Raptors!
 He is actively endeavoring to bring the song to the attention of an established Canadian performer or group well enough known to attract an invitation from Heritage Canada to perform it on the national stage on Canada Day 2020 and/or beyond.
 Dream big or go home!

 With its emphasis on unity, diversity and individual pride in being Canadian its time could be now!